 2. Piha Beachstay Accommodation

 Stay at Auckland’s most popular surf beach at the Piha Beachstay Accommodation!
 Piha is famous for its black sand beach, waterfalls and hikes leading into the Waitakere Ranges.
-The accommodation is gets a lot of sunlight and great views of the wild west coast of Auckland.
+The accommodation gets a lot of sunlight and great views of the wild west coast of Auckland.
 Plus, surf gear can be hired on-site.
-We recommend getting surf lessons on Piha Beach if you are beginner as the rips are strong.
+We recommend getting surf lessons on Piha Beach if you are a beginner as the rips are strong.
 Piha is about 40km west of Auckland city.

 Check Piha Beachstay Accommodation out!

 You’ll never believe you are in Auckland when staying at the Pillows Lodge in Orewa.
 This backpacker hostel situated in the north Auckland seaside town gives you access to the walks, hot pools and long-stretching Orewa Beach.
 Orewa is 40km north of Auckland city centre and can be easily accessed by public bus or by car.

 About a 30-minute drive from the city centre (and accessible by public bus or train), the Fat Cat Travellers Community offers a unique hostel experience in Auckland.
 Join the Fat Cat Community on their eco-friendly homestead, which offers workshops on sustainable living.
 Fat Cat Travellers Community is situated on the western edge of the city in Sunnyvale with proximity to the Waitakere Ranges.
 What’s more, dinner is free every night for everyone to eat together.